 First, hold the toothbrush gently!
 You’re not cleaning a grout line, so rather than holding the toothbrush like a scrub brush, hold it gently so your arm can relax and apply the small movements required for the Bass brushing technique:

 - Hold the brush at the commonly recognized 45 degree angle to the tooth and gum line.

 - The main difference in the Bass technique is how small the movements are.
 The Bass brushing technique uses very small lateral strokes along the gum line.

 - It’s almost like you aren’t “brushing” your teeth.
 Rather, you place the toothbrush at a spot along the gum line and gently wiggle using very small, fine back-and-forth motions to get the bristles down between the teeth and under the gum line.

 - Count to 5, then move to the next place with your brush and repeat.

 - The small motion takes practice, but in time, you will be amazed at how much healthier your gums will feel!

 Here’s a video that shows the method and explains why it works:

 When I was younger, I had swollen gums that started when I had braces (the latex in the rubber bands irritated my gums).
 Even years after the braces came off, my dentist always commented that my gums were swollen, especially on my bottom front teeth.
 A few years ago, he was worried that I had the beginning of gingivitis in my gums and that due to the swelling, it was hard to effectively clean under the gums.

-If you want a more paste-like option for toothpaste, I recommend these homemade recipes:
+If you want try to make your toothpaste instead (as I did for years), I recommend these homemade recipes: